Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

-In this section we present an important (but accessible) construction of some cooperads with multiplication.
-This construction is best expressed in the language of simplical objects, and so we will first recall some of the basic notions.
+In this section, we present an important (but accessible) construction of some co--operads with multiplication.
+This construction is best expressed in the language of simplicial objects, and so we will first recall some of the basic notions.
 Some of the examples, however, can be understood with no simplicial background.
-For an arbitrary set $S$, we will see that the set $X$ of all sequences or words in $S$ has the structure of a cooperad, and Goncharov's Hopf algebra may be obtained from the case $S=\{0,1\}$.
-Elements of $X$ are of course strings of edges in the complete graph (with vertex loops) $K_S$, and further geometric intuition can be obtained by considering also strings of triangles or general $n$-simplices.
-In fact our construction defines a cooperad with multiplication, and hence a bialgebra (or Hopf algebra) for $X$ any (reduced) simplicial set, see Proposition~\ref{bialgfromsimp}.
-In this guise we also recover the Hopf algebra of Baues.
+For an arbitrary set $S$, we will see that the set $X$ of all sequences or words in $S$ has the structure of a co--operad, and Goncharov's Hopf algebra may be obtained from the case $S=\{0,1\}$.
+Elements of $X$ can be understood as strings of consecutive edges in the complete graph (with vertex loops) $K_S$, and further geometric intuition can be obtained by considering also strings of triangles or more generally $n$-simplices.
+The way to encode this construction is to think of the graph $K_S$ as defining a groupoid $G(S)$, i.e.\ a category whose morphisms are invertible.
+The set of objects is $S$ and for any pair of objects there is a unique invertible morphism between them.
+The transition to the simplicial setting is then made by considering the nerve of this category.

+In fact, our construction defines a co--operad with multiplication, and hence a bi--algebra (or Hopf algebra) for any (reduced) simplicial set $X$, see Proposition~\ref{bialgfromsimp}.
+In this guise, we also recover the Hopf algebra of Baues.